JasonFerns2507/GRC-Policy-Analysis-Project/README.md

 # GRC Project: Security Policy Gap Analysis

 ### Objective
 This project demonstrates the process of performing a gap analysis on an existing corporate security policy in response to a new business initiative.
 The goal is to identify outdated or missing controls and recommend specific updates to strengthen the organization's governance posture.
-This is a foundational skill for any GRC or Information Security Analyst.

 ---